EliteMasterEric/ChallengeAPI/docs/api.md

 **Parameters**

 * `endStage` - The `LevelStage` corresponding to the challenge goal.
-* `altPath` - The `ChallengeAPI.GoalAltPaths` enum value corresponding to the challenge goal.
+* `altPath` - The `ChallengeAPI.Enum.GoalAltPaths` enum value corresponding to the challenge goal.
-* `secretPath` - The `ChallengeAPI.GoalSecretPaths` enum value corresponding to the challenge goal.
+* `secretPath` - The `ChallengeAPI.Enum.GoalSecretPaths` enum value corresponding to the challenge goal.
 * `megaSatan` - Whether this challenge goal requires you to beat Mega Satan.

 **Returns**